pathfindertools/pl-launchpad/README.md

 # Launchpad Website

+This repo is archived as the site is now being served from [https://github.com/protocol/launchpad](https://github.com/protocol/launchpad).

 This repository contains code and content for the Launchpad Residency + Program Website a a hiring and onboarding program for the Protocol Labs Network.

 Contributions are more than welcome!